Rhonajoy/SchoolManagement/README.md

 ```

 - Open the browser and navigate to http://127.0.0.1:8000/ to see the application in action

 ## Technologies Used

-The following languages have been used on this project:
+The following languages and technologies have been used on this project:

-- HTML
-- CSS
-- Bootstrap
 - Python
 - Django
-- PostgreSQL

-## Setup/Installation Requirements

-- Live link to view the project <a target="_blank" href="">View Insta App</a>

-## Known Bugs

- no bugs related to this project

-## Support and contact details

-To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.

-- Email: rhonajoy8@gmailcom
-- Phone: +254706555078
+- SQLITE 3

 ## License

-Copyright (c) 2021 Moringa school

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files , to deal